wladimir-computin/espBitBanger/README.md

 interrupts in particular, this software serial adapter supports full duplex receive and send.
-At high bitrates (115200bps) send bit timing can be improved at the expense of blocking concurrent full duplex receives, with the `SoftwareSerial::enableIntTx(false)` function call.
+At high bitrates (115200bps) send bit timing can be improved at the expense of blocking concurrent full duplex receives, with the `BitBanger::enableIntTx(false)` function call.

 The same functionality is given as the corresponding AVR library but several instances can be active at the same time.
 Speed up to 115200 baud is supported.
-Besides a constructor compatible to the AVR SoftwareSerial class, and updated constructor that takes no arguments exists, instead the `begin()` function can handle the pin assignments and logic inversion.
+Besides a constructor compatible to the AVR BitBanger class, and updated constructor that takes no arguments exists, instead the `begin()` function can handle the pin assignments and logic inversion.
 It also has optional input buffer capacity arguments for byte buffer and ISR bit buffer.